igor47/dcsm/README.md

 There are two hacky workarounds (sorry about this!):

 1. temporarily edit your `compose.yaml` to remove all services except `dcsm`, then `docker compose dcsm up`
-1. create fake versions of the missing files
+1. create fake versions of the missing files (e.g. `touch postgres.env`)

 ## Example